JDDoesDev/presentations/osmi.md

 ### OH YEAH, I HAVE MENTAL ILLNESSES<!-- .element: class="fragment" -->

 Note:
-You may be asking yourself, who is this random person?
 - Drupal/PHP Developer for 6 years
 - Doing HTML since the 90s
+- BASIC around the same time
 - MidCamp Organizer
 - Drupal Chicago Meetup Organizer
 - Paramedic/EMT/firefighter for 10 years

-__FRAGMENT__
-- I also have mental illnesses

 <!--s-->

-### Disclaimers:
-## NOT a doctor<!-- .element: class="fragment" -->
+# NOT a doctor
-## Possible naughty language<!-- .element: class="fragment" -->

 Note:
 - Disclaimer:  I'm not a mental health professional nor am I here to give medical advice
 - I am someone with mental illnesses - plural
-- I also tend to swear without thinking about it... sorry
+- I've experienced difficulties in the workplace because of my mental illness
+- I was in denial for a very long time

 <!--s-->
 <!-- .slide: data-background-color="#888f79" -->

-## WHY TALK ABOUT THIS?
+# WHY TALK ABOUT THIS?

 Note:
-There are a few reasons I do this talk.
+There are a reasons I do this talk.
-- "Start the conversation"
+- If there was one sentence for what I want to accomplish with this session, it's "Start the conversation"
-    - How many of you are comfortable talking about mental illness?
-    - What do most people think of the mentally ill?
-They’re dangerous.
-They're unstable.
-They're weak.
+- Why?
+People don't want to talk about mental illness.
+  - Luke anecdote: Used to sweep diseases under the rug
 - Share some resources and statistics
 - Share some experiences, both personal and professional
+- Paramedic for 10 years, EMT and firefighter before that
 - I've seen firsthand what untreated mental illness can do

-Also, to help people realize...

 <!--s-->
 <!-- .slide: data-background-color="#888f79" -->

-# WE'RE NOT ALONE
+## Burden of mental disorders is the _largest_ of all disorder categories in North America - WHO 2008

 Note:
-- Nobody is the only one going through this
-    - May have different variables, but the interface is the same
-- I'm still having a hard time dealing with this fact
+According to the World Health Organization (WHO) and the World Economic Forum (WEF), mental illness represents the biggest economic burden of any health issue in the world, costing 2.5 trillion in 2010; this burden is projected to cost $6 trillion by 2030 with two-thirds of these costs attributed to disability and loss of work.
+And yet shockingly, of the 450 million people worldwide who suffer from mental health conditions, the majority (60 percent) do not receive any form of care, with 90 percent of people in developing countries receiving no form of care.

+But above all else...

 <!--s-->
 <!-- .slide: data-background-color="#888f79" -->